Code52/code52.github.com/_posts/2012-01-23-ideastrike-review.md

 ![](/img/week3-recap-logo.png)

-Ideastrike - which we will switch too once it has the features we require to replace our existing site - is a web application for suggesting, discussing, planning and executing project ideas.
+Ideastrike - which we will switch to once it has the features we require to replace our existing site - is a web application for suggesting, discussing, planning and executing project ideas.

 ## Curent Features

 So what did we get done in a week?

- * The website uses [NancyFx](http://nancyfx.org/) - a super-duper-happy-path web framework running on ASP.NET (but it runs in other places).
+ * The website uses [NancyFx](http://nancyfx.org/) - a super-duper-happy-path web framework running on ASP.NET (also runs in other places).
  * User authentication is done via [Janrain](http://www.janrain.com/products/engage) which means users don't need to create new accounts, and administrators don't need to manage accounts either.
  * Markdown support just about everywhere on the site.
 If you have space for more than a sentence, we've added Markdown support.
 And a preview mode too, using [Showdown](http://showdown.im).
  * [Twitter Bootstrap](http://twitter.github.com/bootstrap) has been used as the baseline for our site theme.